tkaminsky/tkaminsky.github.io/index.md

 excerpt: "Hello!
 I'm Thomas Kaminsky, a senior studying stats and math at Harvard.
 I am passionate about leaveraging geometric reasoning to better understand and manipulate objects in the world.
 Thanks for visiting my website!"
 ---

 Hello!
 I'm Thomas Kaminsky, a senior studying stats and math at Harvard.
-I am passionate about learning effective geometric representations to better understand and manipulate objects in the world.

 I'm originally from a small town in Washington State called [Walla Walla]("https://en.wikipedia.org/wiki/Walla_Walla,_Washington"), known for [Whitman College]("https://www.whitman.edu/"), its local liberal arts school, its agriculture, especially as a thriving wine region and the home of our world-famous [Walla Walla Sweet Onions]("https://www.sweetonions.org/") (the Washington State vegetable since 2006!), and its incredible outdoor recreation.